pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: text_fontsize

-       A float defining the text fontsize.
+       A float defining the text :data:`fontsize`.
 Default value is zero, which causes PDF viewer software to dynamically choose a size suitable for the annotation's rectangle and text amount.

     .. attribute:: text_maxlen